GraphMath

 Why is the sum-of-outer-products viewpoint useful?

 It shows that a matrix product can be built by adding simple rank-1 layers.
-This leads to low-rank approximation and later ideas such as SVD.
+Each layer reads one scalar from the input and places the result in one column direction of A. This viewpoint leads naturally to low-rank approximation and later ideas such as SVD.

 Was this chapter helpful?